PechimuthuMithil/quiz-solver/README.md

 [TODO] Handle retries of failed function calls.
 Somehow pass it the error too, so that it can correct itself.
 [TODO] Test for images
+[TODO] Add some emailing features to send the Task recived as an email.
+[TODO] Secret should be taken as a deployment secret.
 ,
         {
             "type": "function",